 12. A Pillow

 I have personally carried my small travel pillow to many places and end up not using it (or just once).
 Even though they are not heavy, they tend to take a lot of space.

 You’ll find that many airlines and trains offer pillows for free to use during your flight.
-If that’s not the case, your jacket and/or some other clothes can make a good pillow.
+If that’s not the case, wrap your jacket and/or some other clothes to make a nice pillow.